Berlin-Nikolassee station: Overview

 The two S-Bahn lines are served by separate island platforms on different alignments, with the S1 platform at a lower level than the S7 platform.
 A pair of main line tracks run parallel to the S7, but trains on these lines do not stop at Nikolassee, and no platforms are provided.
 The two platforms are linked to each other, and to the station building, by walkways.

 A flying junction to the west of the station keeps the main line segregated from the S-Bahn lines.
 The same flying junction brings the two S-Bahn lines together, with the S1 lines between the S7 lines so as to allow cross-platform interchange at Wannsee.

+The entire station complex is a listed building.